brendes/logos-themes-vscode/README.md

 ## About

-I find most multicolored syntax themes to garish and overwhelming to look at for extended periods of time.
+I find most multicolored syntax themes to be garish and overwhelming to look at for extended periods of time.
 These themes use bold text and a few shades of a primary "base" color to highlight:
 - keywords
 - comments
 - strings
 - constants
 - global definitions

-The aim is to prioritize easily scannable code structure without multiple disorienting colors.

 ## Variants